lucsantosdev/registration-form/README.md

 ---

 ## 🛠 What Will This Project Become?
 Imagine something useful, creative, and, of course, charming.
 Now imagine that I'm still figuring out exactly what that means.
-Jokes aside, this repository is aiming to become a [registration form].
+Jokes aside, this repository is aiming to become a [registration form] using Node JS, MongoDB, HTML and CSS for my personal portfolio.

 ---